Top 10 Moving and Packing Tips

 6) Pack Ahead

-That’s part of the beauty of using BigSteelBox.
-Anything you can pack ahead will save you time on moving day.
-If it’s summer, get your winter clothes out of the way.
+If it’s summer, get your winter clothes boxed up and out of the way.
 Box up your shampoo and extra toothpaste and live out of a travel cosmetic case for the last week or two.
 Pare down cooking utensils and food supplies to bare essentials.
 Wastebaskets can also be packed (put things in them!) while you switch to using plastic grocery bags (hang them on a cabinet door or door handle to collect trash).

 7) Use Your Luggage